AbhijitBiradar/AutoTest/README.md

 * [Cucumber](https://cucumber.io/) - library used to support Behavior-Driven Development (BDD).
 * [Selenium WebDriver](https://www.selenium.dev/documentation/en/webdriver/) - drives a browser natively, as a real user would, either locally or on remote machines.
-* [Hamcrest](http://hamcrest.org/JavaHamcrest/tutorial) - a framework for writing matcher objects allowing ‘match’ rules to be defined declaratively.
+* [Hamcrest](http://hamcrest.org/JavaHamcrest/tutorial) - a framework for writing matcher objects allowing â€˜matchâ€™ rules to be defined declaratively.

 ## Usage